taggify/dev-challenge/README.md

 built with ReactJS.
 The project consists of three containers: postgres-db, tgx-backend, and tgx-frontend, which can be run with Docker Compose.

+> **Note**
+> The goal of this challenge is to know the skill level of the participant, so it's ok if you can't make it fully work.

+If you have any doubt, find errors or want to give us feedback about this particular project, please, open an issue so we can review it.

 ## Getting Started

-To start the project, run the following command:
+To start the project, first fork and clone this repo to your computer.
+Then run the following command:

 ```bash
 docker compose --env-file=./envs/base.env up